 Queen Elizabeth has four main dining rooms, an alternative restaurant (The Verandah), a buffet (the Lido) and a speciality option, the theme of which changes every few nights.

-The main dining room is the lofty, two-tier Britannia Restaurant, where everybody except those in Grill cabins and Britannia Club cabins dines.
-Lots of gorgeous Art Deco touches stand out in there in the curved panels and lavish sconces, as well as a sweeping staircase.
+The main dining room is the lofty, two-tier Britannia Restaurant, where everybody -- except those in Grill cabins and Britannia Club cabins -- dines.
+Lots of gorgeous Art Deco touches stand out in the curved panels and lavish sconces, as well as a sweeping staircase.
 There are two seatings, 6 p.m. and 8:30 p.m.
 Tables are allocated in twos, fours, sixes and eights.
 Britannia is also open for a full, cooked, waiter-served breakfast (including pancakes, waffles, omelettes and eggs Benedict) from 8 a.m. to 9:30 a.m. on sea days (7:30 a.m. to 9 a.m. on port days) and lunch from 12:30 p.m. to 2 p.m., with open seating at both.

 High up on Deck 10 are the two Grill restaurants, in an area accessible only with a special keycard or up a staircase marked "Grill guests only beyond this point."
 The stairs open onto a landing, off of which are both dining rooms and a cocktail lounge with views down over the pool.
-Both dining rooms have a chocolate and gold color scheme and are adorned with ornate, backlit glass panels and flooded with light early evening from windows all along one side.
+Both dining rooms have a chocolate and gold colour scheme and are adorned with ornate, backlit glass panels and flooded with light early evening from windows all along one side.
 The two Grills share a pretty outdoor terrace, decked out with Italian tiles and a splashing fountain, partly sheltered from the wind by high walls.
 This terrace, the maitre d' told me, is more popular for lunch than for dinner; being so high on the ship, it is somewhat exposed, and food can chill quickly if the outside temperature is not suitably high.

 Everything on the menu is individually priced at $6 or $7 for starters and desserts and around $18 for mains, all designed by Jean-Marie Zimmerman, Cunard's corporate executive chef.
-I had a crabmeat starter on a seafood foam sauce with tomato caviar and little cubes of feta cheese, which was exquisite.
-My main was sea bass with a mushroom crust on a watercress sauce, one of the most melt-in-the-mouth pieces of bass I've ever tasted.
+We had a crabmeat starter on a seafood foam sauce with tomato caviar and little cubes of feta cheese, which was exquisite.
+Our main was sea bass with a mushroom crust on a watercress sauce, one of the most melt-in-the-mouth pieces of bass I've ever tasted.
 An amuse bouche and a sharp lemon sorbet also arrived, and the cheese trolley had some fine French cheeses.
+There's a five-course tasting menu, too, designed to be taken by the whole table, priced at $35.
 Service was attentive and unobtrusive -- and gratuities are included in the price of each dish, so there is no need to budget for an additional tip.

 There are other dining venues dotted around, too.
 The pretty Cafe Carinthia on Deck 3, open from 7 a.m., serves pastries for breakfast, quiches and salads at lunchtime and afternoon tea.
 Speciality coffees and teas cost from $2, and there are liqueur coffees and some coffee-themed cocktails.

-Afternoon tea is served in the Lido and the Queens Room -- waiter-served tea and crustless sandwiches, as well as a selection of cakes and hot scones with whipped cream (not clotted cream, note) and jam, the same in both venues.
+Afternoon tea is served in the Lido and the Queens Room -- waiter-served tea and crustless sandwiches, as well as a selection of cakes and hot scones with whipped cream (not clotted cream, note) and jam -- the same in both venues.
 Once a week, a full-scale Champagne tea is served in the Garden Lounge for a "nominal charge" of $26.50 per person (including gratuity), for which you get a glass of Veuve Cliquot and Twinings tea, as well as a more tempting array of cakes.